 Prepare a standing mixer with the dough hook attachment and add the olive oil to the bowl.

-Measure the warm water, add the yeast, and stir.
-Allow the yeast to melt completely, about 1 minute, and add this to the bowl with the olive oil.
+Add the warm water to a measuring cup, add the yeast, and stir.
+Allow the yeast to melt completely, for about 1 minute, and add this to the bowl with the olive oil.

 Remove the dough from the mixer, form it into a ball, place it into a bowl sprayed with pan spray, and cover it with plastic wrap.